SuperDARN/rst/README.md

         . $RSTPATH/.profile.bash

    where the INSTALL LOCATION is the path with the VTRST3.5 repository has been copied to on your computer.

+   Also, you'll need to edit the location that your netCDF package was installed at by editing the entry in the ~/VTRST3.5/.profile/base.bash file:

+        export NETCDF_PATH="/usr/include"

+   The given example is where Ubuntu 12.04 placed the netcdf.h file using the apt-get package manager.

    In order to load the environment, you'll need to close your current terminal and open a new terminal.

 2. With CDF library, you will need to copy a few choice files into certain places.
 Namely: